 Are Ramen Noodles Already Cooked?

 Yes!
 Ramen noodles are instant noodles that are pre-cooked and dried.
-Typically, ramen is reconstituted briefly in boiling water.
+Typically, ramen is reconstituted briefly in boiling water before serving.
 However, for this recipe we toast ramen in the oven.

 Is Ramen Healthy Without the Packet?